Alfonso Sepúlveda

 Víctor Alfonso Sepúlveda Torres (3 April 1939 – 12 August 2021) was a Chilean professional footballer who played as a midfielder.

 Club career

 Born in Santiago, Sepúlveda began his career with Universidad de Chile, scoring 14 goals in 138 games for the club between 1959 and 1964, which included winning three national championships.
 He later played for Unión Española and Huachipato.
-He also earned 4 international caps for the Chile national team.
+He also earned 4 international caps for the Chile national team, scoring a one goal.